dsgoficial/brazilian_army_geographic_service_buildings_dataset/README.md

-## Welcome to the Brazilian Army Geographic Service Building Dataset Page
+## Welcome to the Brazilian Army Geographic Service Buildings Dataset Page

 # Description

-TODO
+The Brazilian Army Geographic Service Buildings Dataset (BAGS Building DS) was built by the 1st Geoinformation Center ([@1cgeo](https://github.com/1cgeo)).
+It has more than one million and six hundred thousand building footprints extracted from airborne photogrammetric imagery of the Brazilian states of Rio Grande do Sul and Santa Catarina.

 # Dataset Specs